 Brands’ messages need to reflect their personality – not just at Christmas

 Coca-Cola’s Christmas message is a logical offshoot of the brand essence, “zest for life”.
 And this is why it works: it is part of the brand idea and is implemented through communications in the brand’s distinctive style.
 There is no need for a deep and meaningful Christmas message every year, but a good fit with the brand is a must.
 That is what turns seasonal marketing at Christmas time into genuine brand communications which enhance the brand.
 Perhaps in future other brands will succeed in “claiming ownership” of Christmas like Coca-Cola has.
-On that note, merry Christmas.
+On that note, merry X-Mas.

 Share this page on social media: